- TypeScript Tutorial

 Nullable Types with null vs undefined

-let value1: string | null = null; // explicitly no value
+let apiResponse: string | null = null; // I've checked the API, and there is no string.

 Using the strictNullChecks Flag